 - Visit the Office of International Education (OIE) (1414 Massachusetts Avenue, 3rd Floor).
 They will help you figure out where/how to apply.
 Applications are done through the OIE Study Abroad website.

-- Once you have been accepted to a program, please bring relevant course syllabi to a concentration advisor (or, during the summer, email Jeff Miron) .
+- Once you have been accepted to a program, please bring relevant course syllabi to a concentration advisor (or you can email them).
 They will determine whether a course can count for Ec credit and submit department approval through Studio Abroad when you meet.
 Your course plan is tentative at this stage.
 If you change your course plan while abroad, Studio Abroad will notify your concentration advisor, who can approve (or not) changes.

 Will My Course Count?To count as an economics elective, a course taken abroad must:

 - Employ primarily an economic methodology (i.e., use the tools from intro and intermediate economics, not primarily case studies, interviews, etc.)

 - Have mostly readings with economic content and economic methodology

 - Ordinarily, students can count only one non-Harvard-term-time course towards their Ec concentration requirements.
 This includes approved Harvard Summer School ec courses, approved study abroad ec courses, and approved cross-registered ec courses at MIT.